At Arden, we're with you every step of the way

 So, when will you start receiving student support?
 Our student support team will be readily available to you as soon as you start your learning journey with us.
 They’ll guide you through your induction and enrolment, which tells you everything you need to know about studying through online or blended learning.

 As you progress, you will have a team of support staff giving you any guidance or help you might need.
 We have over 80 tutors and support staff helping students all over the world to achieve their ambitions.

-Your Arden University tutors will help you through your modules and they are the first person to approach if you have any questions about your course or assignment.
-They will be posting thought-provoking discussions, engaging in forum conversations and hosting Live Chat sessions and webinars, to really help you understand your study materials.
+Your Arden University tutors will help you through your modules and they are the first person to approach, via email, if you have any questions about your course or assignment.
+They will be posting thought-provoking discussions, engaging in forum conversations and hosting webinars to really help you understand your study materials.